How to Find the Right Geriatric DoctorSeptember 19, 2019

-Finding the right geriatric doctor, or geriatrician, can be difficult.
-You must have confidence in your doctor’s ability to treat your conditions or to refer you to someone who can.
+Finding an internal medicine doctor you really connect with can be difficult, and finding the right geriatric doctor, or geriatrician, can be even more difficult.
+You must have confidence in your provider’s ability to treat your conditions or to refer you to other providers with extensive experience working with older adults..
 Your health is the most important thing you have, and you need a doctor you’re comfortable with.
-You might have to ask around or do a little research to find the best one for you.
-Sometimes the first doctor you talk to isn’t the one for you, but you will find a good fit eventually.

-All geriatric doctors specialize in the diagnosis, treatment, and prevention of disease and other medical conditions common to seniors.
-You want a doctor who knows how to treat your population and provide quality care.
+All geriatric doctors specialize in the diagnosis, treatment, and prevention of disease and other medical or chronic conditions common to seniors.
+You want healthcare providers who know how to treat your population and provide quality care plans.
 However, a doctor’s area of focus is just one thing you should look for.
 You also want to find a doctor that you can feel comfortable with.

 How a Medicare Advantage Plan can Help